overture-stack/lyric/docs/02-lyric.md

 ## System Architecture

 Lyric manages the submission of tabular data through its API, validating submissions based on Lectern dictionary schemas stored within Lyric and specified on submission.
 Song will interact with Lyric to confirm the presence of the data in Lyric's database that corresponds to the file metadata being submitted to Song.
-All Lyric data is stored on the backend within a PostgreSQL database that will be indexed on publication by [Maestro](https://docs.overture.bio/docs/core-software/Maestro/overview) into Elasticsearch documents.
+All Lyric data is stored on the backend within a PostgreSQL database.
+On commit, Lyric publishes each affected record as a document to a Kafka topic, which [Maestro](https://docs.overture.bio/docs/core-software/Maestro/overview) consumes to index into Elasticsearch.
+Maestro also supports a pull-based full re-index from Lyric's REST API as a recovery path.

 ![Submission System Architecture](./images/submission-system.svg 'Updated Overture Submission System')